russellbanks/package-family-name/README.md

 These steps are then taken:

-1. Calculate the SHA256 hash of the identity publisher
+1. UTF-16 encode the identity publisher
-2. Take the first 8 bytes of the hash
+2. Calculate a SHA256 hash of the encoded publisher
-3. Left shift all bits
+3. Take the first 8 bytes of the hash
 4. Encode the result with [Douglas Crockford Base32](http://www.crockford.com/base32.html)
 5. Join the identity name and the encoded value with an underscore (`AppName_zj75k085cmj1a`)